Annulment (Nullity of Marriage and Psychological Incapacity)

 For the exact wording of the law, please see this.

-Chapter 2: Starting the Process
+Chapter 2: The Process

 While the below process is somewhat similar for other void marriages, I focus only on Nullity of Marriage for Psychological Incapacity as it is the most frequently used ground.
 (And often also the only one applicable).